woahbase/alpine-nfs/README.md

 Checkout this [link][136] to get started.

 Not really useful over the internet because security concerns.
-It can be tunnelled by SSH but thats quite slow and ther are better options.
+It can be tunnelled by SSH but thats quite slow and there are better options.

 Based on [Alpine Linux][131] from my [alpine-s6][132] image with